HedvigS/UD_complexity/README.md

 ### Versioning

-We have documented the versions of the software used (`R`, `Rtools` and R packages) and data (Universal Dependencies, Grambank, Glottolog and google-research/url-nlp) in this README.md document and in the `R` scripts of this project.
+We have documented the versions of the software used (`R`, `Rtools` and R packages) and data (Universal Dependencies, Grambank and Glottolog) in this README.md document and in the `R` scripts of this project.
 For perfect replication, please use the versions specified.
 For the software, we anticipate that related versions will generally be compatible with the analysis; however, this cannot be guaranteed.
 Likewise, we expect that future versions of the data-sets yield very similar outcomes as they are not expected to change dramatically in content, but this can also not be guaranteeed.